Read This First

 Prompt 1: Here, we will explore the elements essential to research design.
 List all the critical elements in research design, and explain how each contributes to decreasing subjectivity and increasing quantifiability.

-The central claim is this: Research design is a crucial aspect of any study, serving as the blueprint for collecting, measuring, and analyzing data.
+In plain terms: Research design is a crucial aspect of any study, serving as the blueprint for collecting, measuring, and analyzing data.

 Clear, well-defined research questions and hypotheses guide the research process, ensuring that the study is focused and objective.
 By stating what the study aims to investigate or predict, they provide a clear direction for the research, helping to minimize bias and subjectivity.